vessels-tech/4pbot-report/hugo_site/content/report/background.md

 **Background Information**

 _This is my suggested "Little Summary"_
 This section provides the context which led us to creating 4PBot.
 We look into key aspects of Digital Financial Services (DFS) in the Philippines, Conditional Cash Transfer (CCT) programs at large, and also the 4P Program.
-Explaining a bit of background about these things will help you see the how 4PBot was shaped, and also, where we hope to be applying this technology in future.
+Explaining a bit of background about these things will help you see the how 4PBot was shaped, and where we hope to apply these technologies and approaches in the future.

-## What is 4PBot -
-_I don't actually think this section belongs here._
-_TODO: Instead I think we should write a little summary about the background in 2-3 sentences_

-4Pbot is a chatbot for Filipinos on the nation's social welfare program, Pantawid Pamilyang Pilipino Program, or 4Ps.
-4Pbot _todo: finish little summary_

-_TODO: make into table_

-### Features:
-- Payment date estimates
-- Anonymous reporting system
-- Payment calculator
-- 4Ps news

-### Audience
-- Langauges: Cebuano, Tagalog, English
-- Clients (mostly women) who recieve 4Ps payments for their families

-### Platform
-- Facebook Messenger
-- Facebook Free Data users

 ## Digital Financial Services in the Philippines